linux-china/dotenvx-rs/README.md

 Dotenvx Rust SDK/CLI
 ======================

+What is Dotenvx?
+[Dotenvx](https://dotenvx.com/) encrypts your .env files - limiting their attack vector while retaining their benefits.

-dotenvx-rs is a Rust command-line toolchain to encrypt your .env files - limiting their attack vector while retaining their benefits, and a library to load encrypted .env files in your Rust applications.
+dotenvx-rs is a Rust command-line toolchain for [dotenvx]() to make .env files secure and easy to use, and it's also a crate to load encrypted .env files in your Rust applications.

+Please read [dotenvx cheat sheet](https://cheatography.com/linux-china/cheat-sheets/dotenvx/) for quick overview.

 # dotenvx library